MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 greaterOrEquals('apple', 'banana')
 ```

-And return these results:
+And return the following results respectively:

-* First example: `true`
+* `true`
-* Second example: `false`
+* `false`

 <a name="if"></a>

 ### if

 Check whether an expression is true or false.
 Based on the result, return a specified value.

 ```
 if(<expression>, <valueIfTrue>, <valueIfFalse>)